top of page

 There is now an unprecedented opportunity to do this right by smartly allocating the National Prescription Opiate Litigation, which consolidated thousands of lawsuits against some of the companies responsible for the prescription opioid epidemic, as well as other ongoing litigation against responsible parties.
 Billions of dollars of settlement funds are flowing to states and localities throughout the country.
 And the substantial body of scientific knowledge and best practices generated to date offer workable solutions.

-A scoping landscape analysis of how these monies are currently being allocated across states will be presented, along with sentiments from community stakeholders about whether they believe they are being used wisely to address their diverse needs.
+A scoping landscape analysis of how these monies are currently being allocated across states was presented, along with observations from community stakeholders about whether funds are being used wisely to address their diverse needs.
 In addition, a technology has been developed to determine the most effective programmatic approaches to quell the crisis using settlement funds.
-Examples will be given, including the Alabama Opioid Model that produced an unexpected policy conclusion.
+Examples were given, including the Alabama Opioid Model that produced an unexpected policy conclusion.

 As Americans grow increasingly attuned to the substance use crisis the country is facing, let’s use the mounds of evidence that have been accumulated to make smart decisions and ensure that settlement funds are being heavily invested in prevention and children’s health and well-being, and not just plugging up holes in the addiction-crisis dam.

-Moderator: Diana Fishbein, Ph.D. is the founder and co-director of the National Prevention Science Coalition to Improve Lives, Senior Research Scientist at Frank Porter Graham Child Development Institute, University of North Carolina-Chapel Hill, and part-time faculty at Penn State University.
+Moderator & Introductory Remarks: Diana Fishbein, Ph.D. is the founder and co-director of NPSC, Senior Research Scientist, Frank Porter Graham Child Development Institute, University of North Carolina-Chapel Hill, and part-time faculty at Penn State University.

 Lindsey-Vuolo--headshot.jpg